-Dorms are depressing for studying.
+I loved my dorm, but dorms are depressing for studying.
 They are claustrophobic.
 Small, dark, and dank.
 Always a mess.
 You can’t get up and walk around.
 You get one window, and the view probably sucks.
-If you try to study in your dorm, you’ll find yourself socializing, which puts you even further behind.

 You cannot study effectively in a dorm.
 The same thing applies if you are living at home, in an apartment, or anywhere else.
 There is too much opportunity for distraction.

 You also need a mental distinction between work and rest.
 Go to the library to work.
 Go home to rest.
 Regardless of where you live, completely separate your study life from where you reside.
 Go elsewhere.

 I love dorms